JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Sankhayana_1.md

 The deities of the festivals of the new and full moon (i.e. of the rites which in the <i>S</i>rauta ritual correspond to that taught here) are, at the full moon, Agni and Agnîshomau, at the new moon, Agni, Vish<i>n</i>u, and Indrâgnî, who are preceded in both cases by Agni and Soma as the deities of the two â<i>n</i>yabhâgas (see below, ch.
 9, 7), and followed by Agni Svish<i>n</i>ak<i>n</i>t.
 For more detailed statements see Hillebrandt, Das altindische Neu- und Vollmondsopfer (Jena, 1879), pp. 102 seq.

 [^24]: 17:4 For instance, the taking of the portion of food destined to Agni should be performed with the Mantra: Agnaye tvâ _g<i>ushta</i>m<i>ushta</i>ri<i>ushta</i>n_âmi, &c.
 A number of ceremonies common to the Sthâlîpâka ritual and to the ordinary ritual of Â<i>ushta</i>ya oblations, such as the strewing of Ku<i>ushta</i>a grass round the fire, the ceremonies regarding the Pavitras (strainers), &c., have to be supplied here from the Â<i>ushta</i>ya ritual given below (ch.
-7 seq.); this may be looked upon as an argument in favour of our conjecture which will be stated in the preface (vol. ii of the G<i>ushta</i>hya-sûtras), that our text, as probably is the case also with the Pâraskara-sûtra, is based on an original, the opening sentences of which are preserved to us in _S_âṅkh.
+7 seq.); this may be looked upon as an argument in favour of our conjecture which will be stated in the preface (vol. ii of the G<i>ushta</i>hya-sûtras), that our text, as probably is the case also with the Pâraskara-sûtra, is based on an original, the opening sentences of which are preserved to us in <i>S</i>âṅkh.
 I, 5, 1-5 = Pâraskara I, 4, 1-5, so that the first chapters of <i>S</i>âṅkhâyana, and among them the exposition of the festivals of the full and new moon, would have been prefixed to the original commencement of the text.

 [^25]: 18:5 On the avadânadharmâs comp.
 Weber, Indische Studien, X, 95; Hillebrandt, Neu- und Vollmondsopfer, pp. 122 seqq.